SherG/cool-iron/blog/chatgpt-google-code-red.md

 "Assistant," as ChatGPT prefers to be called, seems confident and produces well-formed sentences and paragraphs, even when its answers include errors.<sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> It can correct itself and refine its answers in dialogue.

-People have been sharing dozens of ways to use ChatGPT to brainstorm ideas and as a productivity tool.
+People have been sharing creative ways to use ChatGPT to brainstorm ideas and as a productivity tool.

 For example, it can generate schema markup for you.